DAVe3283/MIDI-Chimes/README.md

 * [ILI9341_fonts][] - Additional fonts for ILI9341_t3.
 * [Adafruit_STMPE610][] - STMPE610 SPI touch screen controller library.
 * [Adafruit_FT6206][] - FT6206 I2C touch screen controller library.
+* [SdFat][] - SD Card + FAT file system library.

 The Adafruit_STMPE610 library needs `#include <Wire.h>` changed to `#include <i2c_t3.h>` or it conflicts with the i2c_t3 library.

+#### SdFat

+To work right, the SdFat library needs the following settings in SdFatConfig.h:

+`#define SD_SPI_CONFIGURATION 1`

+This uses the Arduino SPI.h library, which is really an optimized one for the Teensy 3.1.

+`#define ENABLE_SPI_TRANSACTION 1`

+This enables SPI transactions, which makes using multiple devices on the SPI bus much nicer.

+I had some issues with SdFat-beta, but I might go back and make that work, because it does some cool stuff.

 ## Schematics